theme-suka/docs/source/en/config.md

 It is a unit of an entry to pages.
 You can add muilt entries for your other pages.

 ## sns_share

-Ddefined the menu items which will be shown in share menu.
+Defined the menu items which will be shown in share menu.

-"Suka" support to share your site or posts to those socail media:
+"Suka" supports to share your site or posts to those social media:

 - weibo
 - facebook